Apache Configuration Structure

 Directory and Options

-<Directory> block refers to a directory in the filesystem and specifies how Apache will behave with regards to that directory.
-This block is enclosed in angle braces and begins with the word “Directory” and a path to a directory in the file system.
+<Directory> block refers to a directory within the filesystem and specifies Apache’s behavior in that directory.
+This block is enclosed in angle brackets and begins with the word “Directory” and a path to a directory within the file system.
 Options set in a directory block apply to the directory and its sub directories as specified.
 The following is an example of a directory block:

 - Virtual Host Entry in an Apache Configuration file